Asgaros/asgaros-forum/readme.txt

 * Added: Shortcode extension to show a specific forum
 * Added: Shortcode extension to show a specific category
 * Added: Cancel button to editor
+* Added: Show IDs of forums/categories inside the administration area
 * Fixed: Show full breadcrumbs when moving topics
 * Changed: Hide new post/topic buttons when editor is active
 * Changed: Show pagination under search results